mobile app bar

 Jan 23, 2026; Milwaukee, Wisconsin, USA; Milwaukee Bucks forward Giannis Antetokounmpo (34) walks from the court following the game against the Denver Nuggets at Fiserv Forum

-The trade deadline, which is now less than a week away has heated up with the recent revelation that the Milwaukee Bucks are eagerly listening to packages surrounding Giannis Antetokounmpo.
-He’s a two-time MVP in his prime, which is why, unsurprisingly, there’s a bunch of franchises calling the Bucks up.
-The urgency, however, stems from another reason.
+The trade window, the deadline of which is up in less than a week, has heated up with the recent revelation that the Milwaukee Bucks are eagerly listening to offers surrounding Giannis Antetokounmpo.
+The two-time MVP, who is pretty much in his prime, has unsurprisingly attracted interest from a bunch of franchises.
+The urgency to trade him, however, stems from another reason.

-Currently, Giannis is on contract with the Bucks until the 2027-28 season, with an option year in the deal.
-So, by getting him before next week, they would be able to offer him a much longer deal which would begin in the off-season.
-Bobby Marks, an NBA insider, recently spoke about the same.
+Giannis is on contract with the Bucks until the 2027-28 season, with an option year in the deal.
+So, if a team is able to get him by next week, they would be able to offer him a much longer deal, which would begin in the off-season.
+Bobby Marks, an NBA insider, recently spoke about the scenario.

 If a team gets Giannis in the coming days, they can offer him a long-term extension worth $275 million as early as October.
-However, if no agreement is reached by 6th, the team that ultimately gets him won’t have as much extension rights.
-It could end up being a smaller length contract with lesser money, something the Greek Freak may not be a big fan of.
+However, if no agreement is reached by the 6th, the team that ultimately gets him won’t have extension rights to expand the deal.
+It could end up being a smaller-duration contract with less money, something the Greek Freak may not like.

-Currently, Giannis is out with a calf strain that will keep him out for several weeks, but he is expected to be healthy by the time the playoffs begin.
+Currently, Giannis is out with a calf strain that will keep him out for several weeks.
+He is expected to be healthy by the time the playoffs begin.
 Of course, the Bucks’ entrance into the Playoffs is quite iffy to say the least.
-They lost by 10 points to the Washington Wizards earlier today, which keeps them in 12th, two spots away from the play-in positions.
+They lost by 10 points to the Washington Wizards on Thursday, which keeps them in 12th, two spots away from play-in positions.

-The New York Knicks and the Golden State Warriors, both big market teams, are reportedly the favorites to sign him.
-Both will get a taste of post-season ball unless something goes horribly wrong, and Giannis’ addition will only fuel championship hopes for the respective fanbases.
+The New York Knicks and the Golden State Warriors, both big-market teams, are reportedly the favorites to sign him.
+Both will get Giannis for postseason ball unless something goes horribly wrong.
+And Giannis’ addition will only fuel championship hopes for the respective fanbases.

 About the author